moshehoff/FamilyHistory/site/public/static/chapters/I11032861/09-transition.md

 ## Transition (1914-1916)

-Hyam had intended that his brother [Morris](/profiles/Moshe-משה-Hoffman-Hochman) take over the wine shop.
-Morris had to obtain a wine licence, so in the interim [Berl](/profiles/Berl-Hochman) was temporary licensee.
+Hyam had intended that his brother <a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morris</a> take over the wine shop.
+Morris had to obtain a wine licence, so in the interim <a href="/profiles/Berl-Hochman">Berl</a> was temporary licensee.
 The two were in some sort of partnership from February 1914 until March 1915.
 Sarah Hoffman, Hyam's widow had in some manner become the holder of the Australian Wine Licence.

-[SARAH HOFFMAN](/profiles/Sara-Hochman-Bershada), of Wellington street, Perth, being the Licensee of the premises known as The Westralia Fruit Palace, at No. 411 Wellington-street, Perth, do hereby make APPLICATION for a TRANSFER of the Rights and Privileges of the Australian Wine Licence held by me in respect of the said premises, to [BORIS HOFFMAN](/profiles/Berl-Hochman), of Wellington-street, Perth, and , the said Boris Hoffman do hereby concur in such application, and request that the said transfer may be made.
+<a href="/profiles/Sara-Hochman-Bershada">SARAH HOFFMAN</a>, of Wellington street, Perth, being the Licensee of the premises known as The Westralia Fruit Palace, at No. 411 Wellington-street, Perth, do hereby make APPLICATION for a TRANSFER of the Rights and Privileges of the Australian Wine Licence held by me in respect of the said premises, to <a href="/profiles/Berl-Hochman">BORIS HOFFMAN</a>, of Wellington-street, Perth, and , the said Boris Hoffman do hereby concur in such application, and request that the said transfer may be made.
 Dated this 24th day of February, 1914.

 NOTICE is hereby given that the PARTNERSHIP hitherto existing between MORRIS HOFFMAN and BORIS HOFFMAN. carrying on business at 411 Welling ton-st..
 Perth, under the name, style., or firm of "Hoffman and Co.," has been DISSOLVED by mutual consent as from the date hereof the said Morris Hoffman will take over the whole of the assets and pay the liabilities of the late Firm.